 The teacher Nicola Gray, of the University of Swansea, was working with high clinical risk patients at the time of the study.
 He said: "The RoSP was born while we were training healthcare professionals on how to identify violence towards others in their patients.
 Doctors said they had even more clinical difficulties in identifying and managing patients' propensity to harm themselves."

 By carefully reviewing the best practice guidelines we were able to put together a list of known risk indicators.
 Reasonably easy for clinicians to identify and predict suicide riskNicola Gray, University of Swansea

 Caution is still needed

-Professor Robert Snowden, of Cardiff University, says there is still a need for caution: “We will never detect all cases or prevent all suicides.
+Professor Robert Snowden, of Cardiff University, says there is still a need for caution: "We will never detect all cases or prevent every suicide.
 Many people die from suicide without ever having seen a professional.
-However, we hope that the use of RoSP will help those who are being treated by a professional mental health."
+However, we hope that the use of RoSP help those who are being treated by a professional mental health."

 The RoSP can be a good means of monitoring environments such as emergency rooms, prisons, doctors' surgeries and other places where there may be people at risk of suicide.